 1.2. – Killer Silver Ink Manufacturing (Inside the bottle)

 All of Killer Silver ink product used ingredients are food grade and FDA (Food and Drug Administration, USA) approved.

-Gamma radiation, also known as gamma rays, refers to electromagnetic radiation of extremely high frequencies.
+Gamma radiation, also known as gamma rays is a special kind of Irradiation, that refers to electromagnetic radiation of extremely high frequencies.
 Characterized by deep penetration and low dose rates, gamma radiation effectively kills microorganisms throughout a product and its packaging with little temperature effect.
 Even high-density products such as pre-filled syringes can be processed and used with confidence.
 Because gamma rays are pure energy, they do not create residues, nor do they have sufficient energy to impart radioactivity.
 As soon as the delivered dose of radiation is verified, products may be released for shipment.